 6.10 You are expected to maintain an appropriate level of personal hygiene.
 The use of simple or lightly fragranced deodorant is appropriate and encouraged, but you should not use strongly scented perfumes or aftershave as staff or service users may be sensitive to such products.

-6.11 All lanyards worn around the neck should have at least two breakaway fasteners.
-Some placement environments require a triple-breakaway design.
+6.11 All lanyards worn around the neck should have at least three breakaway fasteners.
 Lanyards should be tucked in a pocket and must not swing freely when providing direct patient care.

 6.12 You may not wear badges and pins whilst in uniform.
-If you are in your own clothing you may wear badges and pins, and these may be fixed to lanyards or clothing.
+If you are in your own clothing, you may wear badges and pins, and these may be fixed to lanyards or clothing.
 Badges should be relevant and not feature discriminatory language or imagery, or reference any subject incompatible with the standards set out by the HCPC.

 6.13 Students with religious considerations should follow the additional information in Appendix 1.